what m+ garbage do i have to deal with this week?

 Remember that you only get to choose one piece of gear from The Great Vault no matter how many activities you do.

-There are three paths to expand your gear choices: mythic plus, raiding, and PVP.
+There are three paths to expand your gear choices: mythic plus, raiding, and world.

-To reduce confusion, let's just assume that you only play mythic plus and don't raid or PVP.
+To reduce confusion, let's just assume that you only play mythic plus and don't raid or do world content.

 To get the most choices at gear by doing only mythic plus, you must complete 8 mythic keystone runs a week.
 Completing 8 runs a week will present you with three pieces of gear to choose from at reset.